Pythongasm - Web Scraping Without Getting Blocked

 Introduction

-Send HTTP headers with your request:
+Send headers with your request

 Let us try to replicate this request using Python: